Here are a few tips to help you to have a more impactful sales pitch presentation.

 4. Talk about your prospect first.

-From there, you can confirm that your findings are correct and then spend the remainder of the presentation aligning everything that you present to those interests and challenges.
+From there, you can confirm that your findings are correct and then spend the remainder of the presentation aligning everything you present to those interests and challenges.

 5. Trial close the prospect during the presentation.